Preparing aged-care facilities for assessor-led funding under AN-ACC

 Evidence

-Structural impact
+Structural impact:

 One preparation flow replaced four to five disconnected screens

-Assessment sections and linked evidence presented together in one view
+Assessment sections and linked evidence presented together

 Increased staff confidence during readiness activities

-Measured outcomes
+Measured outcomes:

-Evidence lookup time reduced by ~70% (from 6–10 minutes to under 2 minutes)
+Evidence lookup time reduced by ~70% (6–10 min to under 2 min)

-Reduced follow-up clarification after assessment preparation
+Reduced follow-up clarification after preparation

 What was not proven